bzurkowski/docker-workshops/building-images.md

 DIRECTIVE arguments
 ```

 Docker runs the directives in order.
-A Dockerfile **must** start with a `FROM` directive, which specifies a base image from which a new image should be built.
+A Dockerfile **must** start with a `FROM` directive, which specifies a base image from which a new image should be built (e.g. `ubuntu`).

 Here are the most common directives that can be used in a Dockerfile: